emartech/escher-js/README.md

 ## Development

-The [Test Cases](https://github.com/EscherAuth/test-cases) are included as git submodule.
+The [Test Cases](https://github.com/EscherAuth/test-cases) are included as a git submodule.

-Don't forget to use the `git pull --recurse-submodules` and the `git clone --recurse-submodules` to pull and clone the remote repository.
+Don't forget to use the `git submodule init` and the `git submodule update` to pull and clone the testcases.